 Recognizing the value of high school debate in preparing tomorrow’s leaders, the Stennis Center in 1995 established the John C. Stennis Novice Speech and Debate Tournament at Mississippi State University.
 The unique feature of the competition is that its focus is on high school students who are just beginning to compete in speech and debate.
 For many participants, this tournament is their first debate experience.
-“With a level playing field, the participants are able to build confidence and hone their speaking skills before competing against more experienced students,” said Rex Buffington, executive director of the Stennis Center.
+“With a level playing field, the participants are able to build confidence and hone their speaking skills before competing against more experienced students,” said Rex Buffington, former executive director of the Stennis Center.

 The Stennis Center sponsors the Stennis Novice Speech and Debate Tournament because it develops leadership skills in young people and introduces them to the value of public service.